Black-Box PWPP Is Not Turing-Closed: Abstract

 \section{Abstract}

-We establish that adaptive collision-finding queries are strictly more powerful than non-adaptive ones by proving that the complexity class \PWPP (Polynomial Weak Pigeonhole Principle) is not closed under adaptive Turing reductions relative to a random oracle.
+We establish that adaptive collision-finding queries are strictly more powerful than non-adaptive ones by proving that the complexity class \PWPP (Polynomial Weak Pigeonhole Principle) is not closed under adaptive Turing reductions in the black-box setting.
 Previously, \PWPP was known to be closed under non-adaptive Turing reductions (Jeřábek 2016).
 We demonstrate this black-box separation by introducing the \NestedCollision problem, a natural collision-finding problem defined on a pair of shrinking functions.
-We show that while this problem is solvable via two adaptive calls to a \PWPP oracle, its random instances cannot be solved via a black-box non-adaptive reduction to the canonical \PWPP-complete problem \Collision.
+We show that while this problem is solvable via two adaptive calls to a \PWPP oracle, it cannot be solved via an efficient black-box non-adaptive reduction to the canonical \PWPP-complete problem \Collision.